AdyGCode/SaaS-FED-Notes/session-11/S10-Laravel-v12-BootCamp-Part-10.md

 ```

-## Creating a Demo App
+# Creating a Demo App

 Using Roles and Permissions in a small demo application

-Code is available on GitHub: https://github.com/AdyGCode/laravel-11-roles-permissions-demo
+Code is available on GitHub: https://github.com/AdyGCode/roles-permissions-2025-s1

 We STRONGLY suggest you complete this tutorial from scratch

 This will assist your understanding and ability to apply to other projects

-### Starting Off
+## Create Base Code using Laravel installer

-We presume you are using the bash terminal
+We presume you are using the bash terminal.

-For details on setting this up check the https://help.screencraft.net.au FAQs
+For details on setting this up, check the https://help.screencraft.net.au FAQs

 Change into your Source/Repos folder: